 The risk of alcohol problems is also known to be raised in those with a history of sexual abuse in childhood

-The condition most clearly associated with alcohol abuse and dependence is Anti-social personality disorder (ASPD) – people with ASPD have 21 times the average population risk of experiencing alcohol abuse or dependence.
+The condition most clearly associated with alcohol abuse and dependence is Anti-social personality disorder (ASPD).
+Thus people with ASPD have 21 times the average population risk of experiencing alcohol abuse or dependence.
 In the UK, drinking at hazardous levels has also been shown to be more likely in those with ASPD.
-In one survey, 59% of those (men and women combined) with ASPD were classified as hazardous drinkers, compared with 25% of
+In one survey, 59% of those with ASPD were thus classified as hazardous drinkers, compared with 25% of

 This compares with:

-• Depression and affective disorders -1.9 times the average population risk of
+- Depression and affective disorders -1.9 times the average population risk of alcohol dependence

 Alcohol, Anxiety and Depression

-A Survey carried out for the Samaritans4 found that on average around one third of respondents reported using alcohol for ‘stress relief’, with more men than women (35% compared with 28%) reporting doing so.
+A Survey carried out for the Samaritans found that on average around one third of respondents reported using alcohol.
+This using was for ‘stress relief’, with more men than women (35% compared with 28%) reporting doing so.